daimonie/airflow-dbt-training/presentation/day_three.md

     {{ normalize_values('status', ['ACTIVE', 'INACTIVE', 'PENDING']) }} as normalized_status
 FROM {{ ref('raw_data') }}
 ```
-Let's apply this macro to our staging model for location data:

 ---

 ## normalize_values: Key Features

-The macro provides powerful standardization capabilities:

 - **Flexible Inputs**

   - Takes any column name and list of accepted values
   - Can be used on any text column needing standardization

 - **Smart Processing**

   - Case-insensitive matching for input values
   - Standardizes output to the exact casing provided
   - Returns 'UNKNOWN' for any unmatched values

 - **Reusability**

   - Use across different models and columns
   - Maintain consistent value handling
   - Single source of truth for value normalization